 The cost recovery program regulations define ex-vessel value for each sector (IFQ, MS, and C/P).
-To determine the ex-vessel value for the Shorebased IFQ Program, NMFS used the ex-vessel value for calendar year 2021 as reported in the Pacific Fisheries Information Network

-(PacFIN) from Shorebased IFQ electronic fish tickets as this was the most recent complete set of data.
-To determine the ex-vessel value for the MS Co-op Program and the C/P Co-op Program, NMFS used the retained catch estimates (weight) for each sector as reported in the North Pacific Observer Program database multiplied by the 2021 MS average price (0.10) reported by the MS Co-op (per regulations at 660.113(c)(5)(i)(B)).
+To determine the ex-vessel value for the Shorebased IFQ Program, NMFS used the ex-vessel value for calendar year 2022 as reported in the Pacific Fisheries Information Network (PacFIN) from Shorebased IFQ electronic fish tickets as this was the most recent complete set of data.
+To determine the ex-vessel value for the MS Co-op Program and the C/P Co-op Program, NMFS used the retained catch estimates (weight) for each sector as reported in the North Pacific Observer Program database multiplied by the 2022 MS average price (\$0.11) reported by the MS Co-op (per regulations at § 660.113(c)(5)(i)(B)).

-To determine "V" by sector for calendar year 2020, NMFS queried the PacFIN database.
+To determine "V" by sector for calendar year 2022, NMFS queried the PacFIN database.
 Shorebased IFQ landings and revenue estimates (including all groundfish species) were taken from the PacFIN Comprehensive FT table where nominal ticket species categories are distributed to individual rockfish species at the daily level, using area and species composition proportions supplied by the state sampling programs (Table 2).
-For the MS and C/P fisheries, retained catch estimates and corresponding whiting values were taken from the NORPAC Comprehensive table within PacFIN (Table 3).
-Previously, the regulations stated that "V" should be based on the aggregate value of all groundfish retained for the MS and C/P Programs, but in practice we only use the value of Pacific whiting because insufficient data exists to estimate the value of non-whiting groundfish and the value of non-whiting species is comparatively insignificant.
-At its April 2021 meeting, the Council recommended revising the regulations now base "V" only on the value of Pacific whiting rather than all groundfish retained for the MS and C/P Programs.
+For the MS and C/P fisheries, retained catch estimates and corresponding Pacific whiting values were taken from the NORPAC Comprehensive table within PacFIN (Table 3).

 Table 2.
-Retained catch estimates and value, for all groundfish species, by month for Shorebased IFQ Program in 2021.
+Retained catch estimates and value, for all groundfish species, by month for Shorebased IFQ Program in 2022.
 IFQ estimates were queried from the PacFIN Comprehensive FT table.

-2021 IFQ lbs IFQ value Sum 337,369,881.00 \$48,344,359.00
+2023 IFQ lbs IFQ value Sum 298,096,230 lbs \$54,406,343.00